arunpraba/reactjs.org/src/content/reference/react-dom/server/renderToPipeableStream.md

 #### Reading CSS and JS asset paths from the build output {/*reading-css-and-js-asset-paths-from-the-build-output*/}

 The final asset URLs (like JavaScript and CSS files) are often hashed after the build.
 For example, instead of `styles.css` you might end up with `styles.123456.css`.
 Hashing static asset filenames guarantees that every distinct build of the same asset will have a different filename.
-This is useful because it lets you safely enable long-term caching for static assets: a file with a certain name would never change content.
+This is useful because it enables you safely enable long-term caching for static assets: a file with a certain name would never change content.

 However, if you don't know the asset URLs until after the build, there's no way for you to put them in the source code.
 For example, hardcoding `"/styles.css"` into JSX like earlier wouldn't work.
 To keep them out of your source code, your root component can read the real filenames from a map passed as a prop: